Turstein/RotaFinder/README.md

 ## Output

 Summary file "blast_rotavar.csv" with the conclusions for all samples.
-If a gene is not found or several genotypes of one gene is found, there will be a "?" instead of a number.
-The column "Extra Information" will contain genotypes if more than one is detected.
-More details are provided in the sample folders, including the fasta sequences after deNovo assembly.
+If a gene is not found the genotype will be "X".
+If several genotypes of one gene is found in the same sample the script will output the one with the most full sequences.
+If a tie, there will be "?" instead of a number.
+The column "Extra Information" will contain information about genotypes if more than one is detected.
+More details are generated in the sample folders, including fasta sequences after deNovo assembly.

 # NGS Bioinformatics Pipeline